cldf-datasets/barlowhandandfive/README.md

 ts.csv_cldf_id" = r.cldf_id and l.cldf_name = 'Lenkau';
 South-East Admiralty
 ```
-and if we wanted to see which other languages are subsumed under "South-East Admiralty", we could run
+and if we wanted to see which other languages are subsumed under “South-East Admiralty”, we could run
 ```
 sqlite> select distinct l.cldf_name from languagetable as l, "replacements.csv_languagetable" as rl, "replacements.csv" as r where l.cldf_id == rl.languagetable_cldf_id and rl."replacements.csv_cldf_id" = r.cldf_id and r.subgroup = 'South-East Admiralty';
 Lenkau